maksspace/audioteejs/README.md

 `npm install audiotee`

-Installation will download a prebuilt universal macOS binary which runs on both Apple and Intel chips.
+Installation will download a prebuilt universal macOS binary which runs on both Apple and Intel chips, and weighs less than 600Kb.

 ## Options